 Background

 To begin to address this complex issue, we have conducted an England-wide implementation project, working with general CAMHS, specialist or targeted CAMHS and social care based mental health teams, spanning South West, West, East, and North of England, and London.
-The primary goal of this work is to identify the key barriers and facilitators to services providing best-evidenced cognitive-behavioural based mental health treatments to children and young people with experience of the care system.
+The primary goal of this work was to identify the key barriers and facilitators to services providing best-evidenced cognitive-behavioural based mental health treatments to children and young people with experience of the care system.
+The project explored this through the lens of posttraumatic stress disorder (PTSD) and trauma-focused cognitive behaviour therapy (tf-CBT), given we know rates of PTSD are much higher in care-experienced young people and that tf-CBT is the best-evidenced intervention, including for complex PTSD.
+Despite the evidence base, most children in public care with the potential to benefit don’t have access to it, adding to an accumulation of health and service inequalities.

 Aims and Overview

-The primary aim of the first phase of this project (called the ADaPT study), was to work alongside cross-sector mental health teams, to develop a detailed understanding of what helps and hinders professionals in the use of individual psychological interventions, like trauma-focused CBTs.
+The primary aim of the first phase of this project (called the ADaPT study), was to work alongside cross-sector mental health teams, to develop a detailed understanding of what helps and hinders professionals in the use of evidence based individual psychological interventions, like trauma-focused CBTs.

 Anticipated Outputs

-This project has produced detailed guidance on what helps and hinders individual professions and mental health teams in the delivery of best-evidenced NICE recommended treatments, like trauma-focused CBT.
+This project has produced detailed guidance on what helps and hinders individual professionals and mental health teams in the delivery of best-evidenced NICE recommended treatments, like trauma-focused CBT.
 This includes the role of commissioning, pathways between services, team structures, leadership, beliefs around CBT-based interventions for care-experienced young people, and the challenges of delivering treatment to young people who can have very complex needs.
 Findings have wider implications for other CBT-based interventions and for the screening of mental health difficulties in young people in care.

 Related publications